nestjsx/nest-emitter/README.md

 good good, now let's use it.

-> :+1: TIP: Keep all of your events in a separate file like `{prefix}.events.ts`
+> :+1: TIP: Keep all of your events in a separate file like `{prefix}.events.ts`.

-i will use it to send a notificaion when we got a request
+I will use it to send a notificaion when we receive a request

 ```ts
 // app.controller.ts